FAQ: Frequently Asked Questions about the metric system

 The symbol for cubic centimeter is cm3 or, because the milliliter has exactly the same volume, mL.

-The slang abbreviation “cc” for cubic centimeter is sometimes seen but, like all SI unit abbreviations, it should be avoided in writing.
+The slang abbreviation “cc” for cubic centimeter is sometimes seen but, like other SI unit abbreviations, it should be avoided in writing.

 References: SI Brochure §5.1 • IEEE/ASTM SI-10 §3.5.1(f) • NIST SP 811 §6.1.8.

 The liter has exactly the same volume as a cubic decimeter:

 1 L = 1 dm3